-St. Roch, also known as St. Rocco (c.
-1295-1327), was a nobleman from Montpellier, France, the only son of the wealthy governor of the city.
+St. Roch, also known as St. Rocco, was a nobleman from Montpellier, France, the only son of the wealthy governor of the city.

 Free from all earthly cares, St. Roch joined the Third Order Franciscans, donned the familiar pilgrim's garb (a common practice of popular piety at the time) and set out on a pilgrimage to visit and pray at the holy places in Rome.

 When he came upon the town of Acquapendente near Viterbo, he saw that it was badly struck by the black plague which was wreaking havoc across Europe.
-He sojourned there for a time to care for the sick both in private homes and in the hospitals—even though doing so was dangerous for himself.
+He sojourned there for a time to care for the sick both in private homes and in the hospitals—at great risk to himself.

-When his travels brought him to the own of Piacenza, he discovered that he was no longer spared from the deadly disease and finally contracted it in the leg.
+When his travels brought him to the town of Piacenza, he discovered that he was no longer spared from the deadly disease, having finally contracted it in the leg.
 Instead of burdening anyone with his sickness, he commended himself to God and awaited his death in a remote and abandoned forest hut.
-Providentially, a local count's hunting dog found and befriended him, bringing him food daily and licking his wounds.
-A spring arose nearby providing St. Roch with fresh water.
+Providentially, a local nobleman's hunting dog found and befriended him, bringing him food daily and licking his wounds.
+A spring arose nearby to provide St. Roch with fresh water.

-The count, one day following his dog into the woods, discovered and aided the holy pilgrim.
+The nobleman followed his dog into the woods one day, which led him to discover and aid the holy pilgrim.
 Slowly St. Roch's health was restored, after which he received divine inspiration that he should return to his native Montpellier.

 Once there he found the city at war.
 He refused to disclose his identity to the soldiers so that he could remain poor and unknown, having renounced his former life as the son of the governor.
-But his obfuscation aroused suspicion, and he was accused of being a spy disguised as a pilgrim.
-St. Roch did not defend himself against these charges, not wishing to reveal is true identity, and instead entrusted himself completely to God's will.
+But his obfuscation aroused suspicion.
+He was accused of being a spy disguised as a pilgrim.
+St. Roch did not defend himself against these charges—wishing to conceal his true (and noble) identity—and instead entrusted himself completely to God's will.

-St. Roch was cast into prison by his own uncle, who failed to recognize his nephew's altered appearance.
-According to legend, St. Roch was forgotten and abandoned in prison, but not by God, who sent angels to minister to him while he was held in captivity.
+He was cast into prison by his own uncle, who failed to recognize his nephew's altered appearance.
+According to legend, St. Roch was forgotten and abandoned in prison—but God sent angels to minister to him while he was held in captivity.
 He died there five years later.

 As told by a Franciscan hagiographer, Marion A. Habig, O.F.M.: